GSA/fedramp-gov/_posts/2025-01-16-focusing-on-delivery.md

 layout: blog-page
 ---

-The story last year for FedRAMP was one of change, including the end of the Joint Authorization Board, the release of the [White House Office of Management and Budget (OMB) Memorandum M-24-15](https://www.fedramp.gov/2024-07-26-the-next-phase-of-fedramp/), the creation of the FedRAMP Board and the Technical Advisory Group, and a strong vision for the future of FedRAMP.

-<h3>FedRAMP is delivering on that vision by:</h3>

-<h4>Updating policies and requesting comment</h4>

-We’ve shifted to a more aggressive cadence for releasing draft updates for policies and directives and we expect to see [Requests for Comment (RFC)](https://www.fedramp.gov/rfcs) become a routine activity with multiple RFCs open at any given time as FedRAMP continuously works to improve.
+FedRAMP has shifted to a more aggressive cadence for releasing draft updates for policies and directives and we expect to see [Requests for Comment (RFC)](https://www.fedramp.gov/rfcs) become a routine activity with multiple RFCs open at any given time as FedRAMP continuously works to improve.
 We’ve also added a [Policy and Guidance Updates page](https://www.fedramp.gov/updates/policy-and-guidance/) to our website that reflects the current status of policy and guidance that we’re working on.

 <p style="margin-top: 22px; margin-bottom: 0rem; padding-left:32px;">
 <b><a href="https://www.fedramp.gov/updates/docs/cryptographic-module/" target="_blank" rel="noopener noreferrer">FedRAMP Cryptographic Module Selection and Use Policy</a></b></p>